Tetsuya Izuchi

-Tetsuya Izuchi (井土徹也, Izuchi Tetsuya) is a Japanese professional wrestler and mixed martial artist currently signed to Gleat where he is a former G-Infinity Champion and a member of Black Generation International.
+Tetsuya Izuchi (井土徹也, Izuchi Tetsuya) is a Japanese professional wrestler and mixed martial artist currently signed to Gleat, where he is a former G-Infinity Champion and a member of Black Generation International.
 He is also known for his tenure with Pro Wrestling Heat Up.

 Professional wrestling career

 Japanese independent circuit (2016–present)

-On the first night of the AJPW Summer Action Series 2019 from July 17, 2019, competed in a number one contendership battle royal for the Gaora TV Championship won by Toru and also featuring various notable opponents such as Psycho and Survival Tobita.
-Izuchi competed in the 2020 edition of All Japan Pro Wrestling's AJPW Junior Tag League alongside Yuu Iizuka where thet fell short to Evolution (Dan Tamura and Hikaru Sato) in the first rounds.
+On the first night of the AJPW Summer Action Series 2019 on July 17, 2019, Izuchi competed in a number-one contendership battle royal for the Gaora TV Championship.
+The match was won by Toru Matsunaga and also featured notable opponents such as Psycho and Survival Tobita.
+Izuchi competed in the 2020 edition of All Japan Pro Wrestling's AJPW Junior Tag League alongside Yuu Iizuka, where they were eliminated by Evolution (Dan Tamura and Hikaru Sato) in the first round.
 At 2AW Grand Slam In Korakuen Hall, a house show promoted by Active Advance Pro Wrestling on March 26, 2023, he unsuccessfully challenged Ayato Yoshida for the 2AW Openweight Championship.

 Pro Wrestling Heat Up (2016–present)

-Izuchi made his professional wrestling debut in Pro Wrestling Heat Up at HEAT UP The Light Of Hope That Illuminates Kawasaki ~ Make A Miracle Happen 2016 on October 31, where he teamed up with Yu Iizuka and Fuminori Abe in a losing effort against Kenichiro Arai, Masahiro Takanashi and Leona in six-man tag team competition.
+Izuchi made his professional wrestling debut in Pro Wrestling Heat Up at HEAT UP The Light Of Hope That Illuminates Kawasaki ~ Make A Miracle Happen 2016 on October 31, where he teamed with Yuu Iizuka and Fuminori Abe in a losing effort against Kenichiro Arai, Masahiro Takanashi, and Leona in six-man tag team competition.
 During his time with the promotion, Izuchi won the Heat Up Universal Tag Team Championship on two separate occasions alongside Daisuke Kanehira.